Megan Young

 Megan Lynne Talde Young-Daez (/tl/; née Young; born February 27, 1990) is a Filipino actress, model, and beauty queen who won Miss World 2013.
 She is the first delegate from the Philippines and Southeast Asia to win Miss World.

 She was previously crowned Miss World Philippines 2013.
-Young started as a contestant on the reality television show StarStruck.
+Young started her entertainment career as a contestant on the reality television show StarStruck (2004–2005).

 Early life and education

 Megan Lynne Talde Young was born on February 27, 1990, in Alexandria, Virginia to Filipino and American parents Victoria Talde from Pandan, Antique, and Calvin Cole Young III from Richmond.

 Young's family moved to Castillejos, Zambales when she was 10.
-She received secondary education at the Regional Science High School III within the Subic Bay Freeport Zone from 2002 to 2005, before moving to Metro Manila to pursue her acting career.
+She received secondary education at the Regional Science High School III within the Subic Bay Freeport Zone in Olongapo City from 2002 to 2005, before moving to Metro Manila to pursue her acting career.
 Young holds a degree in filmmaking from the De La Salle-College of Saint Benilde.

 Career

 2004–07: Early acting career in GMA

-Young's first showbiz break was through the second season of the talent reality search StarStruck, where she placed in the top six.
+Young entered the entertainment industry by joining the second season of the talent reality search StarStruck, where she placed in the top six.
 Her acting debut in GMA was in Love to Love Presents: Love Ko Urok, where she played the role of Meg.
 She then played the role of Anna in Asian Treasures and the role of a fairy in Mga Kuwento ni Lola Basyang.